 A hard question- but does your child do this?

 Your child will find school very difficult if they have not first learned to respect others, both teachers and other pupils.
 This is not something that should wait for the teacher to sort out, but needs to be learned in the home where the child already feels loved and accepted.
 If the child doesn't have to struggle with getting on with other people, they will be able to concentrate on what they are there for- to learn and will have a much happier time doing so, making new friends easily.
 Easier said than done?
-Is your child a specially difficult case?
-Look here for more help:

 In Germany, every child will be given a large, colourful cone which they have often made at Kindergarten before they leave.
-The night before the big day, their parents will fill the cone with useful school equipment as well as a few treats.
+The night before the big day, their parents will fill the cone with small items of school equipment as well as a few treats.
 They will then be taken with them on their first morning at their new school, where they open them together, amid much excitement.